 Studies continually show that personalization is necessary to meet consumer expectations.
-One says that 91% of consumers are more likely to shop with brands who provide relevant offers and recommendations.
+One says that 91% of consumers are more likely to shop with brands that provide relevant offers and recommendations.
 According to another, 80% of “frequent shoppers” only shop with brands who personalize their experience.
-And yet another points out the consequences of falling short means that 47% of consumers will go to Amazon if a specific brand doesn’t provide personal product suggestions.
+And yet another points out the consequences of falling short means that 47% of consumers will go to Amazon if a specific brand doesn’t provide personalized product suggestions.
 Ouch.

 Unfortunately, personalizing e-commerce experiences is easier said than done.
 Nearly 60% of consumers say they’ve experienced brands using outdated information about them and 57% say companies have gotten their personal details wrong.
 But personalization isn’t impossible if you can overcome a few primary challenges and lay a foundation for ongoing success.

-3 Barriers to E-Commerce Personalization
+3 Barriers to E-Commerce personalization

 “Done right, personalization enhances customers’ lives and increases engagement and loyalty by delivering messages that are tuned to and even anticipate what customers really want.”— Brian Gregg, McKinsey Digital